Philip Westfall, August 24, 2017

 You might not be able to go this far with your review requests, but simple things like adding a customer's name, reminding them of something positive, or sharing your story can go a long way to connecting with your customers on an emotional level, and ultimately get more positive reviews!

-It’s a fact, people love contests and they love free stuff.
+People love contests and free stuff.
 They are even willing to do things in order to save a few dollars.
 This includes giving you a review.
 Great, right?

 Sure.
 However, you should NEVER pay for a review.
 This is against every review websites policy, including Google’s.
 Also, you can’t make the incentive contingent on a positive review, as this is illegal.

 Here are some innovative ways to incentivize reviews.

 You can send emails to your happy customers, and run a draw amongst all reviews received within a given month.
 You can pick the prize based on your business.
 Try to make it relevant.

 Asking customers for a review with a monthly contest can potentially double the number of reviews you would get.
 So, it’s definitely worth the test.